Skip to product information

 Size

 The photos are of the trees in the various stages of propagation & growth.
+Orders can be fulfilled as bare root plants in the winter (most common) or as liners to nursery customers in the spring.

 About the Gillet Cultivar